-Investment or Investment Assistance means an EDA Grant or Cooperative Agreement entered into by EDA and a Recipient.
+Investment or Investment Assistance means a Grant or Cooperative Agreement entered into by EDA and a Recipient.

-Investment Rate means, as set forth in §301.4 of this chapter, the amount of the EDA Investment in a particular Project expressed as a percentage of the total Project costs.
+Investment Rate means, as set forth in §301.4 of this chapter, the amount of the EDA Investment in a particular Project expressed as a percentage of the total Project cost.

-Local Share or Matching Share means the non-EDA funds and any In-Kind Contributions that are approved by EDA and provided by Recipients or third parties as a condition of an Investment.
-The Matching Share may include funds from other Federal Agencies only if authorized by statute that allows such use, which may be determined by EDA's reasonable interpretation of such authority.
+Local Share or Matching Share means the non-EDA funds and any In-Kind Contributions that are approved by EDA and provided by a Recipient or third party as a condition of an Investment.
+The Matching Share may include funds from another Federal Agency only if authorized by statute that allows such use, which may be determined by EDA's reasonable interpretation of such authority.

-Presidentially-Declared Disaster means a major disaster or emergency declared under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended (42 U.S.C.
+Presidentially Declared Disaster means a major disaster or emergency declared under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended (42 U.S.C.
 5121 et seq.).